ibm-cloud-docs/natural-language-understanding/customizing.md

 - Maximum number of samples: 10,000
 - Maximum file size: 10 MB
 - Maximum file name length: 255 characters
-- 2 columns with headers must be included
+- Two columns with headers must be included
-  - `doc` column containing sample text phrases
+  - `doc` column that contains sample text phrases
-  - `label` column containing one of the following sentiment labels for each sample
+  - `label` column that contains one of the following sentiment labels for each sample:
     - `negative`
     - `neutral`
     - `positive`